NoLimitsWeb-Dev/Phishing-Email/README.md

 # Phishing-Email
 First Phishing Email Project

-Here is a comprehensive, professional README.md report tailored for your GitHub repository.
-It emphasizes the authorized, educational nature of your project while detailing the technical architecture you built.
+Here is a comprehensive, professional README.md report.
+It emphasizes the authorized, educational nature of the project while detailing the technical architecture built.

 My First Phishing: Controlled Security Awareness Simulation